Kariye Museum (Church

 the Tekfur Sarayı (tehk-FOOR sar-rah-yuh),

-closed in 2006 for restoration and still closed at the end of 2012.
+closed in 2006 for restoration and is still closed.

 Also, don't miss the Mihrimah Sultan